 For PBS FRONTLINE, I produced this immersive film taking viewers through the harrowing reality of what happens when the Syrian government bombs its own people.
 It is a journey through the village of Al-Bara as airstrikes fall.
 The film captures the chaos on the ground as villagers struggle to rescue family and friends trapped under rubble, the fear that pulses through the community when the government jets return for a second bombing run, and the haunting calls for revenge that illustrate the country’s descent into chaos.
 The film was nominated for a 2014 Emmy award in the category New Approaches to Documentary Film.

 In January 2011, millions of Egyptians took to the streets.
-On the ground for PBS FRONTLINE, I field produced an investigation into the Muslim Brotherhood's role in the revolution, and its profound social influence.
+On the ground in Cairo for PBS FRONTLINE, I field produced an investigation into the Muslim Brotherhood's role in the revolution, and its profound social influence.
 Our film "The Brothers," and "Revolution in Cairo," received an Emmy award for Outstanding Coverage of a Breaking News Story in a News Magazine, as well as an Overseas Press Club citation for Best Online Coverage of Breaking News.

 Watch or read my investigation uncovering the most vulnerable victim's in Detroit's bankruptcy: people with lawsuits against the city.
 It reveals how residents with claims of civil rights violations, police abuse, and employment discrimination have been excluded from bankruptcy negotiations.
 As a result, they are set to get the smallest returns of any creditors.
 At its core, this is a story about power and high-stakes dealing, with dramatic consequences for the lives of ordinary people.